Discover the best things to see and do in the Bay of Kotor in Montenegro. Choose from boat trips, walking tours, historical sites and many more!

 It's divided up into:

-The areas are quite different so I'll go over them to help you choose a place to stay.
+The areas are quite different so I'll go over each of them to help you choose a place to stay.

 The Herceg Novi Riviera is newer and doesn't have the stone fishing villages along the coast that you'll find closer to Kotor.
 There are a lot of holiday apartments along this part of the coast and you'll find prices are cheaper than the more sought-after areas like Kotor, Muo and Dobrota.